About Home Loan Interest Rates

-Bajaj Finserv home loans come with attractive interest rates starting at 6.65%**.
+Bajaj Finserv home loan comes with an attractive interest rate starting from 8.45%* p.a.
 The attractive structure of fees and charges allows you to repay comfortably and lower your EMIs to Rs.
-642/Lakh*.
-By meeting our simple eligibility parameters and with minimal documentation, you can get ample funds to buy, construct, or renovate your home.
+733/lakh*.
+By meeting our simple eligibility parameters and minimum home loan document requirements, you can get ample funds to buy, construct, or renovate your home.

 You can also choose to transfer your existing home loan to us by following a simple process.
-Our home loan balance transfer facility comes with an array of features including competitive interest rates and a high-value top-up loan.
+Our balance transfer facility comes with an array of features including competitive housing loan interest rate and a high-value top-up loan.
 What’s more, it comes with nil part-prepayment and foreclosure charges.

-Apply online now for a home loan and get a step closer to fulfilling your dream of owning your house.
+Apply for a home loan online and get a step closer to fulfilling your dream of owning your house.
+Below are the floating interest rates for home loans and top up loans.

 There are two types of home loan interest rates.
 Read on to get a detailed insight into both.

-A fixed home loan interest rate remains constant for the entire loan tenor.
-It allows you to estimate the total repayment liability and interest outgo at the beginning of the loan tenor.
+A fixed interest rate remains constant for the entire loan tenure.
+It allows you to estimate the total repayment liability and interest outgo at the beginning of the loan tenure.
 Availing of a home loan at a fixed rate of interest helps in planning repayment and managing finances efficiently.

 A fixed lending rate on home loans is suitable during times when there is a possibility of an increase in interest rate in the future.
-However, a fixed rate of interest may not be suitable under circumstances that predict a decreasing trend in interest rates.
+However, a fixed rate of interest may not be suitable under circumstances that predict a decreasing trend in home loan interest.

-Unlike fixed rates, floating home loan interest rates are variable and change over the loan tenor.
-Based on the benchmark rate linked to housing finance, the floating interest rate on home loans increases or reduces.
+Unlike fixed rates, floating interest rates are variable and change over the loan tenure.
+Based on the benchmark rate linked to housing finance, the floating interest rate increases or reduces.

 You can opt for a floating interest rate on home loans when the market changes indicate a trend of falling rates.
 A floating rate of interest, however, may not be suitable during high market volatility as the risk of rising rates exists and can result in increased interest accumulation over time.

 Remember, fixed rates are usually 1–2.5% higher than floating interest rates.
-However, you can also switch from fixed to floating interest rate and vice versa during the loan tenor based on your requirements.
+However, you can also switch from fixed to floating interest rate and vice versa during the loan tenure based on your requirements.

-There are three different methods that you can use to calculate your home loan interest rate.
+There are three different methods that you can use to calculate your home loan interest.
 Here is a step-by-step guide.

 1. Using the interest formula